banatehrani/OOP-7-Calorie-Webapp/README.md

-### Object Oriented Programming App 7: Calories Web App
+### Object Oriented Programming App 7: Calorie Web App

 - **Description**: This app gets from the user his/her weight, height, age, city and country, then scrapes the temperature of the user's location